|

 Afghanite is a mineral, unlike Lapis.
 The blue color is primarily caused by inclusions of chromium and vanadium, rather than lazulite.
 It is also generally more translucent than Lapis, which means it is often faceted as a gemstone.
 I have never seen an actual example of Afghanite and in fact had never even heard of it until I started researching Lapis Lazuli.
 At this point, I’d love to add a few pieces to my cabochon collection!
 If that happens, I may give it some more space in a future article.
 The next issue of this newsletter will feature Moonstone and Labradorite.
 If there are other types of stones you’d like to learn more about, please let me know!
 Lapis Lazuli and Afghanite sources used: GIA (Gemstone Institute of America) - Lapis Lazuli History and Lore: https://www.gia.edu/lapis-lazuli-history-lore IGS (International Gemstone Society) - Lapis Lazuli Value, Price and Jewelry Information: https://www.gemsociety.org/article/lapis-lazuli-jewelry-and-gemstone-information/ Geology Science - Lapis Lazuli: https://geologyscience.com/minerals/silicates-minerals/lapis-lazuli/ Rock Your World - About Lapis Lazuli: https://www.rockyourworldgems.com/pages/about-lapis-lazuli Geology Science - Afghanite: https://geologyscience.com/gemstone/afghanite/ Gemstones.com - Afghanite: https://www.gemstones.com/gemopedia/afghanite I would love to hear from you.
 Let me know what you think, and what you’d like to see in future newsletters. |

-My newsletters are written for anyone with an interest in jewelry - or in metalsmithing and making jewelry
+My newsletters are written for anyone with an interest in hand crafted, artisan jewelry - or in metalsmithing and making jewelry